 If you haven’t already, also sign-up to our newsletter for all the latest, updates direct to your inbox.

 We also recommend taking a look at The Council for Learning Outside the Classroom (CLOtC).
 The CLOtC are champions of promoting learning outside the classroom and support schools all across the country.

 Their national accreditation badge is given to venues that recognise effective risk management and quality of education.
 There are 100s of accredited providers across the UK including museums, visitor attractions, parks, farms and activity centres – and it’s recommended by the Department for Education.

-You’ll also find all the latest information, guidelines and more to help you plan.
+Here you’ll also find all the latest information, guidelines and more to help you plan.

 Bringing school trips into the classroom

-Traditional, off-site school trips are not currently possible, however, we’ve been lucky that arts & cultural venues across the country have created innovative new virtual school trip ideas that you can beam directly into your classroom!
+Arts & cultural venues across the country have created innovative new virtual school trip ideas that you can beam directly into your classroom!

 To help you find the best virtual session, we’ve added a new Virtual School Trip Ideas section to the site.

 Here we’ll feature all the things you can do to bring school trips into the classroom.
 We include everything from online exhibitions and online performances to virtual tours and virtual sessions.